aPinix/rewind/README.md

      rm -rf ~/.local/share/openrelife
      ```

-Note: If you specified a custom storage path at any time using the `--storage-path` argument, make sure to remove that directory too.
+If you use AppCleaner, just drag the OpenReLife app into AppCleaner and click the button.

 ## Contribute

 As an open-source project, we welcome contributions from the community.
 If you'd like to help improve OpenReLife, please submit a pull request or open an issue on our GitHub repository.

-## Contact the maintainers
-mail@datatalk.be

 ## License

-OpenReLife is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.
+The whole source code is released under the terms of the GNU General Public License (GPL) v2.
+You can find a copy of the license in the LICENSE file.